Gun Control laws in the U.S.

 - 46% are dissatisfied with the current laws and want them made more strict; 39% are satisfied with present laws; 8% are dissatisfied with present laws and want them made less strict; 5% are dissatisfied with present laws but want them kept the same; 2% had no opinion or refused to answer.

-2019-JAN-08: Democrats are introducing gun control legislation in the federal House:
+2019-JAN-08: Democrats introducing gun control legislation in the federal House:

-On Tuesday, 2019-JAN-08, a group of Democratic Representatives are introducing a bill to expand background checks during all sales and transfers of firearms.
-The date was selected to coincide with the eighth anniversary of the shooting of former Rep. Gabby Giffords.
-If, by some miracle, the bill becomes law, then it would make a dent in the number of gun deaths in the U.S. which reached almost 40,000 during 2018.
+A group of Democratic Representatives introduced a bill in the House to expand background checks during all sales and transfers of firearms.
+The date was selected to coincide with the eighth anniversary of the shooting of former Rep. Gabby Giffords (D,AZ).
+If, by some miracle, the bill were to become law, most researchers feel that it would make a significant dent in the number of gun deaths in the U.S. which reached almost 40,000 during 2018.
 5